ESGF/sproket/README.md

     #  Then check for valid values for any of the fields output from the above command
     sproket -config search.json -values.for experiment_id

-    #  Check data nodes that can serve the result set, useful for specifying 'data_node_priority'
+    #  Check data nodes that can serve the result set, useful for specifying "data_node_priority" in the config file
     sproket -config search.json -data.nodes

     # A list of HTTP URLs can be recorded for use by a different HTTP Client,